kyeshmz/jaybird/README.md

 1. Analytics (An event is pushed with the current package info on Start)
 2. Deploying a new version
 3. Fixing the URL side of things

+## Extending

+If enabling with Firebase, we need to enable the Firebase project via Firebase CLI and Flutterfire.
+More about this can be found [here]()